rajray84/FFN/README.md

  ---After evaluation, result is stored in default result file - "out.txt"

- ---timeout parameter is set as 60 sec(default)
+ ---timeout parameter is not mentioned, 60 sec is assigned as a default value for it

 2: To run all instances of a given benchmark category (from "benchmark" folder)
    ---------------------------------------------------------------------------
       python3 run_all_categories.py  [-c category] [-o result_file_path]

+Note: runs all the instances from category/caegory_instance.csv file

 Example run: